Skip to Content

 Adaptations for Efficient Gas Exchange

-• Intermittent breathing patterns help conserve energy while maintaining effective gas exchange
+• Intermittent breathing patterns to conserve energy.

 Snake-Specific Respiratory Adaptations